quobyte/quobyte-k8s-helm/README.md

 $ helm install <clientDeployment> .
 ```

-## How to update/upgrade a Quobyte cluster?
+## How to update/upgrade a Quobyte cluster

 ```
 $ helm upgrade <DeploymentName> . --set-string timestamp=$(date '+%s')`
 ```
 This will delete stateful sets backwards and re-create them.

-## Deleting the Cluster/Uninstalling the Cluster
+## Deleting the cluster/Uninstalling a Quobyte cluster

 Using helm uninstall will *not* delete the persistent volume claims used
 *by the Quobyte core services*.
 If you delete these PVCs all the data